MuhammadAbdullaah/QuranTajweedComparision-/README.md

 🔗 **[Not available](https://tajweed-comparision.streamlit.app/)**

 ## 📌 Features
-✅ Give to dir path and process
+✅ Give two dir path and process

+✅ Also you split all pages into lines

-✅ Yoy set range alse for processing
+✅ You set range also for processing

 ✅ make sure give the input proper crop image